neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 Notice that the impassable terrain can't be chosen in `PrepareLanding` as it is not possible to settle your colony in such a terrain.
 However the "`Allow impassable tiles`" in the Options tab allow you to choose and filter tiles with an impassable terrain.

+Custom terrains from other mods are inherently supported.

 Road Type
 ---------